 Int’l Gear Technologies (2014).
 A contractor is not precluded from recovery for a unilateral mistake of fact even if the contractor may have been negligent in preparing its bid proposal.

-If you think you may have either a mutual mistake of fact or unilateral mistake of fact claim against the federal government, please call a government contracts lawyer for a Free Initial Consultation at 1-866-601-5518.
+If you think you may have either a mutual mistake contract matters or unilateral mistake contract claim against the federal government, please call a government contracts lawyer for a Free Initial Consultation at 1-866-601-5518.